 Note that Do Not Disturb stays active after logging out of the app, and will affect ALL registered devices even if logged out of the app.

-To remove a contact for your list, you can click on the “X” button that appears when you hover over their name on the left sidebar, or click “Remove Contact” on their contact page.
+To remove a contact for your list, you can click on the 'X' button that appears when you click on their name on the left sidebar or click 'Remove Contact' on their contact page.
 Removing a contact from your list will not delete them from your OnSIP organization.
 You can add them back at any time using the Add Contacts function.

 The OnSIP app can make and receive calls from phone numbers, internal extensions, and other SIP addresses.
 Video calls can be made and received to and from other video-capable phones.

 Placing Outbound Calls

 The OnSIP app can be used for outbound calling to phone numbers, internal extensions, and SIP addresses.
 Calling phone numbers requires the use of 11 digits (1 + area code + 10-digit phone number).

 To place a call from your OnSIP app homepage, enter the phone number, extension, or SIP address into the text field at the top of the page.
 You can also click on the 'Start a New Call' button on the left sidebar menu.
 Click the 'Start Call' or 'Video Call' button to initiate the call.
 You can also hit 'Enter' on your keyboard to start a voice call.
 In order to make a video call, the person you are calling needs to be on a video-capable phone or softphone.

 If the person you wish to call is on your Contacts list, simply click on his/her name, their contact window will populate, then select the 'Start Call' or 'Video Call' button.